-Degussa P25 Titanium dioxide generally employed as catalyst in many of the studies reported in literature and hence, considered as standard for photocatalytic activity comparison, contains both anatase(about 80 percent) and rutile (about 20 percent).
-It is in general impossible to completely trace the history of Photo-catalysis.
+Degussa P25 Titanium dioxide generally employed as catalyst in many of the studies reported in literature and hence, considered as standard for photocatalytic activity comparison, contains both anatase (about 80 percent) and rutile (about 20 percent).
+It is in general impossible to completely trace the history of Photocatalysis.
 Even Fujishima and his coworkers [3] have expressed concern on completely outlining the history of photo-catalysis.
 The main difficulty appears to be that photo-catalysis unlike other chemical reactions involves simultaneously both oxidation and reduction reactions on a surface possibly assisted by photons of appropriate wavelength corresponding to the band gap of the semiconductor employed as catalyst.
-In 1921 Renz reported that titania was partially reduced when it was illuminated with sunlight in the presence of organic substrates like glycerol.
-[20] In 1924, Baur and Perret [?] probably were the first to report the photo-decomposition of silver salt on ZnO to produce metallic silver.
+In 1921 Renz reported that titania was partially reduced when it was illuminated with sunlight in the presence of organic substrates like glycerol [24].
+In 1924, Baur and Perret [E. Baur, A. Perret.
+Helv.
+Chim.
+Acta, 7 (1924), p.
+910] probably were the first to report the photodecomposition of silver salt on ZnO to produce metallic silver.
 Probably Baur and Neuweiler [5] were the first to recognize that both oxidation and reduction are taking place simultaneously on the production of hydrogen peroxide on ZnO.
-This was followed by the work of Renz in 1932 [21] who reported the photo-catalytic reduction of silver nitrate and gold chloride on TiO2.
-Goodeve and Kitchener [6]studied the photo-catalytic decomposition of dye on titania surfaces and even reported the quantum yields.
+This was followed by the work of Renz in 1932 [25] who reported the photocatalytic reduction of silver nitrate and gold chloride on TiO2.
+Goodeve and Kitchener [6] studied the photo-catalytic decomposition of dye on titania surfaces and even reported the quantum yields.
 In 1953, it has been recognized that the organic substrate was oxidized and oxygen was reduced.
-Unfortunately, these studies have been carried out on ZnO surfaces and hence could have been hampered because of the inevitable problem of photo corrosion of ZnO.
-[16] There were few attempts in between for the production of hydrogen peroxide and decomposition of dyes on illuminated semiconductor surfaces.
+Unfortunately, these studies have been carried out on ZnO surfaces and hence could have been hampered because of the inevitable problem of photocorrosion of ZnO [20].
+There were few attempts in between for the production of hydrogen peroxide and decomposition of dyes on illuminated semiconductor surfaces.
 There were attempts to study the photo-catalytic oxidation of organic substrates on a variety of oxide surfaces from other parts of the world in and around this period.
 In the 1960s photo-electrochemical studies on ZnO with various redox couples were started.
-All these studies culminated in the photoelectrochemical decomposition of water by Fujishima and Honda which opened up means for solar energy conversion and also for the generation of hydrogen fuel.
-Subsequently Bard and his coworkers [14] have demonstrated that illuminated TiO_2 could be used for the decontamination of water by photo-catalytic decomposition.
+All these studies culminated in the photo-electrochemical decomposition of water by Fujishima and Honda which opened up means for solar energy conversion and also for the generation of hydrogen fuel.
+Subsequently Bard and his coworkers [16] have demonstrated that illuminated TiO2 could be used for the decontamination of water by photo-catalytic decomposition.
 This has led to new photo-catalytic routes for environmental clean-up and also for organic synthesis.
-These aspects will be dealt with in separate chapters in this monograph.
-Fujishima et al., have provided a more detailed and authentic write-up on the history of photo-catalysis.
-[3]
+These aspects will be dealt with separately.
+Fujishima et al., have provided a more detailed and authentic write-up on the history of photo-catalysis [3].

-1.2 Basic Principle of Photocatalysis
+1.2.
+Basic Principle of Photocatalysis